jerchenxin/lsm_tree_jni/README.md

 # lsm_tree_jni
-JNI for several lsm-tree based databses
+It is the simple JNI for several lsm-tree based databses such as leveldb, wisckey and hashkv.

+This project refers to https://github.com/ValleZ/leveldbjni.